+Dear client:

-- Dear client: - We understand that you are concerned about the potential health impact of the coronavirus on yourself and your loved ones. - While health issues are of no doubt of paramount importance for you we did want to take this opportunity to be certain that you were aware of certain legal, tax, financial and other implications that you might also choose to react to. - Living Wills, do not resuscitate orders and other healthcare related documents may be crucial to review for several reasons.
+- · We understand that you are concerned about the potential health impact of the - While health issues are of no doubt of paramount importance for you we did want to take this opportunity to be certain that you were aware of certain legal, tax, financial and other implications that you might also choose to react to. - Living Wills, do not resuscitate orders and other healthcare related documents Table with a contract the substate of our same and only the anticate related documents may be crucial to review for several reasons.
 Many of these documents missed, and especially standard forms obtained online or elsewhere, may contain language that could be completely contrary to what you might wish to have done during the coronavirus.
 Some of these documents may prohibit intubation under all circumstances.
-If you are not presently in a terminal condition and contract coronavirus, since it is a lower respiratory tract infection with symptoms felt in the chest and lungs, it is possible that you would need to be intubated to survive it.
+If you are not presently in a terminal condition and contract coronavirus, since it is a lower respiratory tract infection with symptoms fielt in the chest and lungs, it is possible that you would need to be intubated to survive it.
 Many people who sign such prohibitive forms have in mind an extended stay in a hospital connected to an array of tubes being artificially kept alive.